Presenting CP Daily, Carbon Pulse’s free newsletter. It’s a daily summary of our news plus bite-sized updates from around the world. Subscribe here

 Kiwi control – The New Zealand government on Thursday launched a public consultation on how to make it mandatory for businesses to assess and report their financial climate risk.
 Such information would make financial markets able to effectively price in climate change risks and incentivise low-emission investments, Climate Change Minister James Shaw said in a press release.

 Much obliged – Corporations in Canada have an “obligation” to disclose how the climate crisis will disrupt their long-term plans, according to a report released Wednesday by the Business Council of Canada.
 The lobby group, representing chief executives of Canada’s largest corporations, said the country needs to develop a “national resource and climate strategy,” in part to meet intensifying demands for cleaner energy.
-Yet the group’s task force that authored the report also recommended that the federal government “prioritise” infrastructure projects like oil and gas pipelines, along with suggesting, without providing specific evidence, that Canada can help cut global GHG output by exporting its liquified natural gas.
+Yet the group’s task force that authored the report also recommended that the federal government “prioritise” infrastructure projects like oil and gas pipelines, along with suggesting, without providing specific evidence, that Canada can help cut global GHG output by exporting its LNG.
 (National Observer)

 Moe says no – Canadian Prime Minister Justin Trudeau should suspend the ‘backstop’ CO2 levy on Saskatchewan next year while the province and federal officials re-evaluate the jurisdiction’s climate plan, Premier Scott Moe said.
 In a letter to Trudeau on Wednesday, the conservative leader of Saskatchewan said the province has an “aggressive plan” in place to reduce emissions, and a re-evaluation would prove the jurisdiction is doing its fair share to meet the country’s Paris Agreement targets without a carbon tax.
 Saskatchewan’s output-based pricing system (OBPS) operates alongside the federal government’s version in certain sectors, while the province never proposed an economy-wide price on carbon before last September’s national deadline, leading the federal Liberals to impose the C$20/tonne tax on the province this year.